-Debate is still going on concerning the potential downsides of the full integration of technology into classrooms.
+Debate is still going on concerning potential harm from integrating technology into the classroom.
 Let’s look at both sides by discussing the advantages and disadvantages of students accessing computers and digital information.

-Pros of Technology in the Classroom
+Advantages of Technology in Education

 1. Access high-quality, current information